roman-milk/roman-milk.github.io/vanessas-dissonance.md

  It was an incredible combination of sensations surging through Vanessa's body.
 The grinding of the soft tissue, the merciless stretching of her constricted ass chute and the strain from the pussy plug were driving her nuts.
 It was an extreme mixture of pleasure and pain.
 A mixture her body had been conditioned to react to with the most ecstatic orgasms Vanessa could achieve.
 A mixture the redhead loved by now.

  The ecstatic feelings were overwhelming her reducing her to a steadily moaning doll.
 If the young bloke hadn't held her arms, she would have slipped off the bar stool.
-Report_Story #7